Tom Graveney: Final matches for England and retirement

 Recalled by England in 1966 against the West Indies, he scored heavily, including 165 at the Oval, aged 39, described as "arguably the best innings of his life" by one report.
 He later said that his England recall "came totally out of the blue" and that a West Indian supporter in the crowd shouted "Heh, Graveney, haven't they got a pension scheme in this country?"
 He remained in the team in the following seasons, performing well at home and on tour, and captaining England against Australia for one match in 1968 when Colin Cowdrey was unavailable.
 He was vice-captain for three years.
 He was awarded the OBE in 1968, described by one writer as a "rare distinction" for someone still playing.

 His final Test match was against the West Indies in 1969.
 It was also his benefit season with Worcestershire.
 In those days, the Sunday of the Test match was a rest day, and he had arranged to play in an exhibition match in Luton ("Tom Graveney's XI v Bobby Simpson's XI"), a match that earned him £1,000.
 For comparison, his salary from Worcestershire in 1966 was £850.
 He was banned for three matches as a result, as the chairman of the selectors Alec Bedser stated that he had told Graveney before the Test match not to play in the Sunday game.
 Graveney said that he had told Bedser before being chosen for the Test match that he was committed to the Luton game, but to no avail.
-He continued to play for Worcestershire, captaining the side from 1968 to 1970, and had the second-highest batting average in the 1970 season.
+He continued to play for Worcestershire, captaining the team from 1968 to 1970, and had the second-highest batting average in the 1970 season.
 Finding fielding increasingly tiring, although still enjoying batting, he left Worcestershire in 1970 and took up a position as player-coach for Queensland, returning after a generally unsuccessful period in Australia in 1972.
-He did play one magnificent innings though, in a semi final of the one day knockout competition at Adelaide Oval, where he scored 98 off of 112 balls to lead the unheralded Queensland side to an unlikely victory against a very strong South Australian side which featured 8 current or future test players.
+He did play one magnificent innings though, in a semi final of the one day knockout competition at Adelaide Oval, where he scored 98 off of 112 balls to lead the unheralded Queensland team to an unlikely victory against a very strong South Australian team which featured 8 current or future test players.
 Against an attack that featured Freeman, Hammond, Greg Chappell, Mallet and Jenner, Graveney gave a superlative display of cover driving with exquisite timing that sent the crowd and local media into raptures.
 And all of this at 43 years of age.